j-valdiviezo/j-valdiviezo.github.io/_pages/teaching.md

 *"Jesus is amazing in teaching the course, to cover from the basic theories to the application."* – Student's evaluation (Spring 2020)

 Sharing knowledge with others is one of my biggest passions in life.
-Studies also suggest that teaching can make you a better researcher ().
-Indeed, various great ideas have come from my teaching experiences As described in a quote attributed to Albert Einstein "If you can't explain it simply, you don't understand it well enough."
+Studies also suggest that teaching can make you a better researcher (Science 333.6045 (2011): 1037-1039).
+Indeed, various great ideas have come from my teaching experiences.
+A quote attributed to Albert Einstein captures well how important teaching is for scientists: "If you can't explain it simply, you don't understand it well enough."

- Albert Einstein.
+My teaching interests span all subdisciplines of chemistry, modern physics, and core concepts of biology and biochemistry.
+I can teach a broad range of introductory science courses, physical chemistry and energy materials courses with a high level of expertise.

 <p><a href="/files/teachingStatement.pdf">Teaching Statement</a></p>
 <p><a href="/files/diversityStatement.pdf">Diversity Statement</a></p>

 Duke University